Humble Beginnings Almost 2 Decades Ago

 Lha Charitable Trust

 One of LHA's original goals was to create a self-sufficient, sustainable, Tibetan-run organization.
 In 2005 that happened – our Tibetan friends at LHA received official recognition from the Indian government as a registered non-profit, and our partner organization Lha Charitable Trust, was born.
-LHA's Tibetan staff had learned to run the organization and earn income by offering Tibetan language and cooking classes, yoga, massage, and translating services to tourists.
+LHA's Tibetan staff had learned to run the organization and also to earn income by offering Tibetan language and cooking classes, yoga, massage, and translating services to tourists.
 They were able to cover the utilities, miscellaneous repairs and/or maintenance, and their 7 full-time salaries.
 The building's rent, $10K annually was still covered by LHA's American team.

 Big Step: A Building in Dharamsala

 In 2007, a newly-built 4-story building alongside the home and temple of the Dalai Lama in Dharamsala, perfect for Lha Charitable Trust, became available.
 For the first time, a direct request for donations went out to all our past supporters and volunteers.
 Amazingly, donations poured in and the building was fully paid for.
 The final 20% of the building's cost was raised by the Tibetan staff of Lha Charitable Trust.
 The original Handcraft Co-Op location was kept to house the service center offices, plus all the language and computer classrooms.
 In the new building, lower floors were transformed into a commercial kitchen and dining hall/soup kitchen which provides healthy lunches to 75 needy Tibetans each day, plus breakfast and lunch for volunteers and groups.
 The top two floors accommodate volunteers and groups whose donations for room and board have become the lifeblood of the organization.
-Funds generated by the new building are cover the rent cost for the downtown social service building, plus general maintenance and utilities for both buildings.
-Excess funds are project-focused.
-Self sufficiency and sustainability!
+Funds generated by the new building cover the rent cost for the downtown social service building, plus general maintenance and utilities for both buildings.
+Surplus funds are project-focused.
+Self sufficiency and sustainability has been achieved!
 For a list of some of the other projects completed by LHA click Completed Projects in India.

 New Orleans Welcomes the Dalai Lama!